Methodology

 Data sources and timing

-Information on gender, ethnicity, first language, free school meal eligibility and special educational needs is captured at year 11 from the national pupil database (NPD).
-This is based mainly on information recorded in the January 2021 school census.
+Information on sex, ethnicity, first language, free school meal eligibility and special educational needs is captured at year 11 from the national pupil database (NPD).
+This is based mainly on information recorded in the January school census each year.

 Disadvantage status includes information from local authorities on looked after children.